Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Quantity buttons work as intended, when items added to bag the price is respecitve of the quantity.
 - Add to bag link works, displaying in the top right hand corner and with toasts.

+### Product Management
+- Only admin users can access the product management page.
+- Admin can create new products without accessing the database.
+- Upon trying to create a new product without complting all input boxes, the site does not allow it.
+- Editing a product allows users to change all inputs or only one, the product changes upon pressing the update button.
+- Upon deleting the product is removed from the site.

 ### Shopping Bag
 - Upon empty shopping bag, offers to return user to products page.
 - Information displays well and respecitve to what the user has added to the bag.